They will never jump through a hoop for you, but you can train your trees to be healthier and more productive.

 These tips can help you create your own sustainable garden:

-Eutypa Dieback is a devastating fungal disease that attacks apricot trees and grape vines.
+Eutypa dieback is a devastating fungal disease that attacks apricot, cherry, and grapes.

-While Ivory Tower nerds debate over the Latin name of the little fungi (depending on which plant it attacks and who you talk to), Eutypa Dieback is no joke.
-Also known as Dead Arm Disease, you won’t usually see symptoms until it’s too late.
+While scientists debate over the Latin name of this little fungi (depending on which plant it attacks and who you talk to), eutypa dieback is no joke.
+Also known as dead arm disease, Cytosporina, and gummosis, you won’t usually see symptoms until it’s too late.

 This insidious microorganism works its way toward the trunk, killing the entire tree or vine.
-Also, the fungus responsible for Eutypa Dieback seems to be broadening its dietary preferences to include cherry, walnut, chokeberry, apple, almond, olive and pear, so it is critical that infected trees and vines be completely removed as soon as they are identified, to avoid spreading to healthy plants.
+Also, the fungus responsible for eutypa dieback seems to be broadening its dietary preferences to include walnut, chokeberry, apple, almond, olive and pear, so it is critical that infected trees and vines be completely removed as soon as they are identified, to avoid spreading to healthy plants.

 Like most fungi, moisture is a key component to its development.
 These little buggers are opportunists, so best practices must be implemented to avoid infection.
-While most pruning is done in winter, plants susceptible to Eutypa Dieback are best pruned in summer.
+While most pruning is done in winter, plants susceptible to eutypa dieback are best pruned in summer.
 All pruning cuts are wounds.
-While trees and vines have evolved natural protections, these cuts need time to dry and heal.
-If it rains 2-6 weeks after a cut is made, the Eutypa Dieback fungus can take hold and kill you tree.
+While trees and vines have evolved natural protection, called a callus, these cuts need time to dry and heal.
+If it rains 2-6 weeks after a cut is made, the eutypa dieback fungus can take hold and kill you tree.
 Improperly aimed sprinklers can cause similar risks.

 The bare branches of January make this an excellent time for pruning.